The Crucial Role of Metadata in Building a High-ROI, SEO-Friendly Website

 Robots Meta Tag

-The robots meta tag provides instructions to search engine crawlers about how to index or not index a page.
-It’s a powerful tool that can prevent specific pages from appearing in search results, like those with duplicate content, which can harm SEO.
+The robots meta tag provides search engine crawlers with instructions on how to index a page.
+You can use it to prevent certain pages (like duplicate content) from appearing in search results, which could negatively affect your SEO.

 Alt Text: The Silent SEO Hero